Changes to the Inside: Adversaries

 Wilhelm is still ruling the Reich, and appears to have a stronger position vis-à-vis Rupert this time through.
 Part of this stems from that period soon after the arrival of the Messenger, when Rupert pretty much went off the Reich reservation following our disagreement, giving Wilhelm time to consolidate alliances with many of those in the Reich as a whole, and in some areas of the SS, who were concerned at the RFSS’s behaviour.
 Plus, he was been smart enough to use Conrad Berthelmes as his unofficial deputy and personal enforcer much sooner, making him Imperial Chief of Staff in SY110, after the Commission had concluded its business, rather than waste him as NSRAP Chairman.
 Those two make a dynamic team, which reminds me of how Andrew and I used to be, before things fell apart.
 Earlier links with Aurellis may have had something to do with it, as well, along with Wilhelm’s personal friendship with Emperor Sirius in recent years.

 However, I expect what you really want to know is “Are we at peace?”.
 The answer is yes.
-Following an attack by my son Andrew and Technocracy forces on the Port of Danzig at the end of SY123, the Reich made the first steps to sue for a ceasefire.
-The wheels ground slowly, given the years of hostility between our realms, but a formal Armistice was signed by myself and Wilhelm in June SY125.
+Following an attack by my son Andrew and Technocracy forces on the Port of Rostock at the end of SY123, the Reich made the first steps to sue for a ceasefire.
+The wheels ground slowly, given the years of hostility between our realms, but they renewed the approach at the end of SY124 and a formal Armistice was signed by myself and Wilhelm in June SY125.
 This paved the way for the conclusion of a Peace Treaty between our two realms on 25 December SY128.
 The Treaty came into force on 1 January SY129.

 What else.
 Well, Rupert got married about fifty years earlier, and not to Annifrid Ragnarsian.
 His wife is called Silvie, and she’s definitely his match.
 She is the mother of his two elder sons: Sigmund and Berthold (poor, ill-fated Stefan from the old timeline was never even born in this one).
 Annifrid is still in the picture, though, as his favourite mistress, and he has a son and daughter with her, too.
 From what I hear, it’s just as well that Silvie and Frida get on, or otherwise they’d probably have killed each other by now.